-You can also try to change the DNS servers to solve the DNS_PROBE_FINISHED_BAD_CONFIG error.
-Take these steps:
+The "DNS_PROBE_FINISHED_BAD_CONFIG" is also commonly caused by an issue with the DNS server.Follow the steps below to change the DNS servers to solve the DNS_PROBE_FINISHED_BAD_CONFIG error.

 Step 2.
 In the Run dialog, type “ncpa.cpl” and hit Enter, and the Network Connections window will open.

-Step w.
+Step 3.
 Locate your connection and right-click it.
 Click Properties.

 Step 4.
 In the Internet Protocol Version 4 Properties window, check the option Use the following DNS server addresses.

 Step 5.
 Set these values for Preferred DNS Server and Alternate DNS Server:

 Step 6.Click OK to save your settings.

 7. Clear Browser Cache and History to Settle DNS_PROBE_FINISHED_BAD_CONFIG Issue